Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/vfx.md

 use your own with [`hit_fx_create`](https://rivalsofaether.com/hit_fx_create/).

-Despite their names, these animations can be created at any time for any purpose.
+Despite the name 'hit_fx', you can create these animations at any time for any purpose.
 Release a puffs of steam when running, show the start and end effects of a teleport, or start sparking at high percent.

 ```gml